niclaslindberg/webx-routes/README.md

 ```

-## Loading configurations and the IOC container.
+## Loading configurations and the IOC container
 All logic, in Routes, is executed in ```actions```.
 An action can be either a:
   * ```\Closure```
   * ```string``` (In format "ControllerClass#method")